-LOWER MANHATTAN CULTURAL ENHANCMENT FUND-- This activity will provide grants through a competitive selection process to not-for-profit organizations for projects and programs that provide cultural facilities or programming in Lower Manhattan, and demonstrate the ability to spur long-term Lower Manhattan revitalization, benefiting area residents, workers, businesses, and visitors.
+LOWER MANHATTAN CULTURAL ENHANCMENT FUND (CEF) PROGRAM-- This program will provide grants through a competitive selection process to not-for-profit organizations for projects and programs that provide cultural facilities or programming in Lower Manhattan, and demonstrate the ability to spur long-term Lower Manhattan revitalization, benefiting area residents, workers, businesses, and visitors.
 Investment in Lower Manhattan's cultural assets would serve as a catalyst for increased residential, commercial, retail, and other neighborhood activities.
 In realizing this objective, the Cultural Enhancement Fund is intended for projects in Lower Manhattan that would meet the needs resulting from the events of September 11, 2001, address or prevent blight, and benefit low-and-moderate-income communities.
-On March 27, 2006, HUD approved Partial Action Plan 11 which allocated funds for this activity.
-During the quarter, LMDC announced 19 organizations that would receive grants for cultural programs and events in Lower Manhattan.
+On March 27, 2006, HUD approved Partial Action Plan 11 which allocated funds for this program.
+During the quarter, LMDC announced the selection of 19 organizations that would receive grants for cultural programs and events in Lower Manhattan.
+Funds provided will support educational programs, exhibitions, and developing promotional materials and initiatives.
+LMDC continues to work with selected grant recipients to further develop project scopes for the programs and events.

-CEF-PI-1101
+CEF-Pl-1101 01/01/2006

-National Objective: Slums and Blight
+Activity Status: National Objective: Planned Slums and Blight

 This Report Period To Date

 Total Projected Budget from All Sources N/A 2,213,000

 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 2,213,000

-Obligated CDBG DR Funds 0 0
+Obligated CDBG DR Funds 50,000 50,000

 Expended CDBG DR Funds 0 0

 Match Contributed 0 0

 Program Income Received 0 0

 Performance Measures

-This Report Perio d Cumula tive Actual Total /

-Expected
+This Re eport Peri od Cumulativ Ex e Actual T spected otal /

 Low Mod Total Low Mod Total